 How difficult was it learning to skate slalom right after having just started?

 I began to learn the basics of skating and doing my first freestyle slalom tricks simultaneously.
-At first I was skating alone, so I watched some tutorials on YouTube by Rekil.
-But very soon, I met some guys who were already doing some tricks, so we began to skate together.
+At first, I was skating alone, so I watched some tutorials on YouTube by Rekil.
+But very soon, I met some guys already doing tricks, so we began to skate together.
 They helped me, especially my friend Andrew, to learn the basics of slalom skating.
-The level of slalom in the world was so high at that time that we had to start learning new tricks.
-This was accomplished thanks to watching videos, going to competitions and skating with more experienced skaters.
+The level of slalom in the world was so high then that we had to start learning new tricks.
+This was accomplished thanks to watching videos, going to competitions, and skating with more experienced skaters.

 How is the slalom scene in Belarus?
 Who do you enjoy skating with the most?

 Unfortunately, freestyle slalom is not popular in Belarus.
-But I’m happy that I met good friends in the beginning in Vitebsk and we were able to grow together every day.
+But I’m happy that I met good friends in the beginning in Vitebsk, and we grew together daily.
 Now we are living in Minsk, me and my guys, Filipp Stalmakov and Sasha Shedov.
-This is the best skating crew for me and we all still skate together.
+This is the best skating crew for me, and we all still skate together.

-Have you done or do you do any other disciplines of inline skating?
+Have you done it, or do you do any other discipline of inline skating?

 Are there any disciplines of skating outside of slalom you enjoy watching?